Computer Use Policy

 Time Limits and Reservations

 • The library's computer workstations have set time limits so that others have the opportunity to use the workstations.
 Patrons must observe these time limits.
-Doing anything to circumvent the allowed time limit, including but not limited to using another patron's library card, is prohibited.
+Doing anything to circumvent the allowed time limit, including but not limited to using another patron's library account, is prohibited.
 Sessions that violate the library's time limits will be ended by library staff.
 Additional time will not be provided by library staff.

 • If a computer is available, patrons are first allotted 60 minutes.
 If no other patron is waiting for a computer, 60 additional minutes are automatically granted in increments of 15 minutes.
 Patrons are notified when this extra time has been granted.
 A patron may sign in multiple times per day as long as he or she has not surpassed the maximum of 120 minutes for that day.
 Additional time past 120 minutes will not be provided by library staff.